Kolmogorov complexity and the Recursion Theorem

 \begin{proof} (1) implies (2): If $A$ has PA-complete degree, then $B$ exists by Theorem~\ref{pacharacterization}.
-If $A$ has high degree, then let $d \leq_T A$ be a function which dominates all recursive functions and let $B(x) = C_{d(|x|)}$. $B$ is an upper bound of $C$ and thus satisfies the cardinality condition.
-Furthermore, if $\tilde C$ is a recursive upper bound on $C$, then the function mapping $n$ to the first $s$ such that $C_s(x) \leq \tilde C(x)$ for all $x \in \{0,1\}^*$ with $|x| \leq n$ is recursive and thus dominated by $d$.
+If $A$ has high degree, then let $d \leq_T A$ be a function which dominates all recursive functions and let $B(x) = C_{d(|x|)}(x)$. $B$ is an upper bound of $C$ and thus satisfies the cardinality condition.
+Furthermore, if $\tilde C$ be a recursive upper bound on $C$, then the function mapping $n$ to the first $s$ such that $C_s(x) \leq \tilde C(x)$ for all $x \in \{0,1\}^*$ with $|x| \leq n$ is recursive and thus dominated by $d$.
 It follows that $B(x) \leq \tilde C(x)$ for almost all $x$ and so (2) is satisfied.

 (2) implies (3): Take $B$ as specified for (2) and let $F(n)$ be the lexicographic first string $x$ of length $n$ with $B(x) \geq n$.
 This string exists since there are at most $2^n-1$ many strings $y$ with $B(y) < n$.
 Note that $F \leq_T A$ since $B \leq_T A$.
-Since every recursive approximation $\tilde C$ dominates $B$, condition (3) is satisfied.
+Since every recursive upper bound $\tilde C$ dominates $B$, condition (3) is satisfied.